Nickwasused/obs-altV-player-counter/README.md

+# deprecated

+This package is deprecated as the platform alt:V is probably going to shut down.
+Read more at [https://fivem.team/#passionatealtv](https://fivem.team/#passionatealtv)

 This HTML file can be used to display the player count of an [alt:V](https://altv.mp) Server while Streaming with the [Open Broadcaster Software](https://obsproject.com/).

 # Preview